 3. What do I want to eat?

-The more touristy places such as Canggu are full of super fancy, Instagram friendly restaurants, and bars.
-There is nothing you cannot get here.
+The more touristy places, such as Canggu, are full of super fancy, Instagram-friendly restaurants and bars.
+Nothing is impossible to obtain here.
 From acai bowls and exotic smoothies to vegan burgers or classic pizzas, you will find every food trend that exists.
 With around 10 euros for a full meal, it is not cheap but still cheaper than in most European countries.
-Next to all these places, you will also find local Indonesian restaurants, called Warungs.
+Next to all these places, you will also find local Indonesian restaurants called Warungs.
 There you will get a full meal like Nasi Goreng, Mi Goreng and countless other delicious options for less than 3 euros.
 The prices also vary depending on the location.
 If you live in a touristy place, you can expect higher prices.

 You might also be interested in: List of Study Abroad Expectations vs Reality